Speeding up VP9 Intra Encoder with Hierarchical Deep Learning Based Partition Prediction: Conclusion

 We have developed and explained a deep learning based partition prediction method for VP9 superblocks, that is implemented using a hierarchical fully convolutional network.
 We constructed a large database of VP9 superblocks and corresponding partitions on real streaming video content from the Netflix library, which we used to train the H-FCN model.
 The trained model was found to produce consistent partition trees yielding good prediction accuracy on VP9 superblocks.
 By integrating the trained H-FCN model into the VP9 encoder, we were able to show that VP9 intra-mode encoding time can be reduced by 69.7\% on average, at the cost of an increase of 1.71\% in BD-rate, by using the partitions predicted by the model, instead of invoking an RDO-based partition search during encoding.
 Further, by selectively employing the RDO to decide the partitions of superblocks that are predicted with inconsistent partitions, the BD-rate was reduced to 1.31\% with a corresponding speedup of 63.4\%.
 The experiments we conducted comparing our model against the fastest recommended speed level of VP9 for the \textit{good} quality setting, further corroborated its effectiveness relative to the faster speed settings available in the reference encoder.
 This strongly suggests that the framework developed here offers an attractive alternative approach to accelerate VP9 intra-prediction partition search.
 We also believe that our approach is applicable to other video codecs, such as HEVC and AV1, that employ hierarchical block partitioning at multiple levels.

-An immediate next step is to extend our approach to the prediction of inter-mode superblock partitions, a task which encounters the additional challenge of spatiotemporal inference.
+Our approach can be improved to avoid the inconsistency correction step, by deploying a simple mechanism, such as early termination to enforce consistent partition predictions at all levels.
+Another immediate next step is to extend our approach to the prediction of inter-mode superblock partitions, a task which encounters the additional challenge of spatiotemporal inference.
 Further, computing the partition tree, as well as other decisions made by the RDO, may be perceptually suboptimal, since they are generally driven by the goal of optimizing the mean squared error (MSE) with respect to the reference video.
 Since the MSE is generally a poor indicator of the perceptual quality of images and videos \cite{mse}, other more perceptually relevant criteria could be considered.
 By instead optimizing the partition decision process in terms of a suitable perceptual quality model like SSIM \cite{ssim}, MS-SSIM \cite{ms-ssim}, VIF \cite{vif}, ST-RRED \cite{strred}, or VMAF \cite{vmaf, vmaf2}, RD performance could potentially be further improved, which is a direction that we intend to explore as part of our future work.
 Finally, it is also interesting to extend this approach to optimize the AV1 codec, which, due to its even deeper partition tree, and more computationally intensive RDO search process, could benefit even more from the speedup offered by our system model.